 The IRS has ruled that a partner who acquires interests in a partnership in separate transactions must combine those interests and maintain a single adjusted basis for all those interests.
-Upon a sale or disposition of less than all of those interests, a portion of that basis must be allocated to the interests sold based upon relative fair market values.
-Although the ruling is unclear as to how the holding period of these interests is to be determined once they are combined, the IRS has recently finalized regulations under Section 1223 of the Internal Revenue Code that would allow a selling unitholder who can identify the units transferred with an ascertainable holding period to elect to use the actual holding period of the common units transferred.
-Thus, according to the ruling, a unitholder will be unable to select high or low basis units to sell as would be the case with corporate stock, but, according to the regulations, may designate specific units sold for purposes of determining the holding period of units transferred.
+Upon a sale or disposition of less than all of those interests, a portion of that basis must be allocated to the interests sold using an "equitable apportionment" method.
+The IRS has finalized regulations under Section 1223 of the Internal Revenue Code that allow a selling unitholder who can identify common units transferred with an ascertainable holding period to elect to use the actual holding period of the common units transferred.
+Thus, according to the ruling, a unitholder will be unable to select high or low basis units to sell as would be the case with corporate stock, but, under the regulations, can designate specific units sold for purposes of determining the holding period of units transferred.
 A unitholder electing to use the actual holding period of units transferred must use that identification method for all subsequent sales or exchanges of units.
-A unitholder considering the purchase of additional units or a sale of units purchased in separate transactions should consult his tax advisor as to the possible consequences of this ruling and application of the regulations.
+A unitholder considering the purchase of additional units or a sale of units purchased in separate transactions is urged to consult his tax advisor as to the possible consequences of this ruling and application of the regulations.